IPi-Radio/IPi-Radio/README.md

 ###### Requirements

-- Raspberry Pi 1/2/3/4
+- Raspberry Pi (tested on 3 and 4, but older should work too)
+- SDcard >= 4GB
-- Screen with at least 800x480 (touchscreen is optional)
+- Screen with at least 800x480 is recommended (touchscreen is optional)

 ###### Pre Install